priyanshus29/read.md/README.md

 ---

 ## Summary
-I am an UG Student from Dayananda Sagar University, pursuing a degree in Electronics and Communication Engineering (ECE).
+I am an UG Student from Dayananda Sagar University, pursued B.E/B.Tech degree in Electronics and Communication Engineering (ECE).
 Gained practical experience at TruSpeQ Pvt.
 Ltd. for six months as a fullstack developer specializing in SAP technologies.

 ---